Skip to main content

 For me, traveling again after my spinal cord injury has become a wonderful way of feeling freedom again.
 It’s a huge boost to your morale if you’re disabled.
 I always seem to feel more confident when I come back home after a nice vacation away.

-Best wishes for your fun trip ahead!
+Best wishes for your fun wheelchair-accessible vacation ahead!

 You can take a look at some of my other articles on 180 Medical’s blog here.